sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 ```
 using SCClassicalPlanning.Planning; // for PlanFormatter and CreatePlan extension method (plan creation is async by default)
-using SCClassicalPlanning.Planning.Search; // for StateSpaceSearch
+using SCClassicalPlanning.Planning.Search; // for StateSpaceAStarPlanner
 using SCClassicalPlanning.Planning.Search.Strategies; // for UnsatisfiedGoalCount

-// First instantiate a StateSpaceSearch, specifying a strategy to use (an object that gives
+// First instantiate a StateSpaceAStarPlanner, specifying a strategy to use (an object that gives
 // the cost of actions, and estimates the total cost of getting from a given state to a state
 // that satisfies a given goal).
 You can create a strategy specific to the domain, or you can use a
 // generic one provided by the library.
 Here we use one provided by the library.